 "We didn't have a good night, last night."
-Then he stayed silent again.
+He paused and sighed into the phone.

 Miri got up as she heard her stomach growl and walked to her kitchen.
 "Come on, Rick.
 You know you can talk to me."

 "That's what she always says.
 Talk to me."
-He sighed.
+He sighed deeply.
 "You would think I was a closed mouth son of a bitch."

 "Do you talk to her though?"
-Miri made herself a turkey sandwich with lettuce and a cup of apple juice.
+Miri asked as she made herself a sandwich as a snack before bed.

 She could hear him become upset, but not at her.
 "Whenever I try, everything I say just makes her madder, like she didn't want to hear it after all.
 It's like she's pissed at me all the time and I don't know why."

 She swallowed the bits of sandwich in her mouth.
 "Maybe it's something that's bothering her and she's just taking it out on you?"